Output planning calculator

 They help translate a basic output calculation into something closer to a maintained design assumption by allowing for room use and light loss over time.

-Can I use this for final fitting quantities?
+Is this suitable for final fitting quantities?

 It is better used for early planning.
 Final fitting quantities should still be checked in a detailed design with photometric files and room-specific assumptions.